Medical Malpractice Attorney Stockton

 What can I do to protect my rights?

-You need to act quickly.
-There are time limits in bringing an action against a medical provider and even shorter time limits when the medical provider is a government entity or employed by a government entity, such as a county or county employed physician.
-The attorneys at Brown & Gessell have spent two decades representing clients in medical malpractice actions.
-Contact our office so that we can assess what action to take to preserve your case.
-Do not delay.
+You need to act quickly, as there are time limits in bringing an action against a medical provider and even shorter time limits when the medical provider is a government entity or employed by a government entity, such as a county or county-employed physician.

 What can I do to protect the accuracy and integrity of the medical records?